-One agency has taken their workload from 18 hours down to millisecond response time with the MapD platform.
+One agency has taken its workload from 18 hours down to millisecond response time with the MapD platform.
 It’s helped them lower their cost of curiosity and enabled analysts to ask questions at the speed of relevance.

 Q. How did your perspective on government contracts change after the Dcode program?

 I have a unique perspective as I’ve been supporting Federal customers for 20 years.
-It certainly validated that selling to Federal is truly unique and requires a sound strategy from not only sales, but also marketing, products and legal/contracts.
+It certainly validated that selling to Federal is truly unique and requires a sound strategy from not only sales but also marketing, products, and legal/contracts.

-We want to extend a huge thanks to Monica for participating in the program, and taking the time to share her business and experience with us.
+We want to extend a huge thanks to Monica for participating in the program and taking the time to share her business and experience with us.